A compromised U-M account is one accessed by a person not authorized to use the account. Criminals and hackers target U-M users to gain:

 - Log analysis.
 Investigation of security incidents sometimes reveals evidence of compromised accounts.

-If IIA identifies your UMICH account as compromised
+If IA identifies your UMICH account as compromised

 - If you are a U-M employee, you may be contacted via email or phone by an IIA staff member.
 IIA will work with your unit as necessary to determine if other information was accessed.